Field-induced compensation of magnetic exchange as the possible origin of reentrant superconductivity in UTe$_2$: Results and Discussion

-Remarkably, we could use the same $\langle v_\mathrm{F}^{band}\rangle$ as a control parameter of the orbital limit for the lfsc and hfsc phases at the same angle.
+Remarkably, we could use the same $\langle v_\mathrm{F}^{band}\rangle$ as a control parameter of the orbital limit for the lfSC and hfSC phases at the same angle.
 It seems to imply that correlations (except for the change of the value of $\lambda$) and the Fermi surface experience no dramatic change at \Hm.
-This is at odds with usual observations at metamagnetic transitions, well documented notably in CeRu$_2$Si$_2$\ \cite{FlouquetPhysicaB2002}.
-We will discuss later possible reasons explaining why UTe$_2$ might be also so singular in this respect.
-From this first analysis, we conclude that the existence of the hfsc phase still requires an absent paramagnetic limit and large effective masses similar to the lfSC phase (same $\langle v_\mathrm{F}\rangle$).
+In other systems, where quantum-oscillation measurements could be performed, such as the well-documented case CeRu$_2$Si$_2$\ \cite{AokiPRL1993, FlouquetPhysicaB2002} as well as the uranium systems UPt$_{3}$\ \cite{JulianPRB1992} and UPd$_{2}$Al$_{3}$\ \cite{TerashimaPRB1997}, Fermi surface changes were observed across the metamagnetic field $H_m$, as well as heavy masses just above $H_m$.
+However, these heavy masses should be suppressed much faster by external magnetic field in cerium-based systems, which show a clearer trend to localization of the $f$-electrons under field and smaller Kondo temperatures than uranium systems.
+We will discuss later particular aspects of \UTe that explain why it preserves large effective masses above $H_m$, at least for the singular field orientations where SC reappears.
+From this first analysis, we conclude that the existence of the hfSC phase still requires an absent paramagnetic limit and large effective masses similar to the lfSC phase (same $\langle v_\mathrm{F}\rangle$).
 This, together with the enhanced (zero-field) critical temperature, is sufficient to explain that SC can survive at these record high fields.
 Our approach reproduces the overall temperature dependence of \Hc reasonably well and yields $\mu_0 H^\mathrm{max}_{\mathrm{c}2}\approx 73\,$T ($\pm 1\,$T) between $30$ and $35^\circ$.
-The obtained \Tc values, extrapolated to zero field, range between 3.2 and $3.6\,$K. The maximum \Hc value sets a record-breaking mark for SC emerging in a heavy-fermion compound to date.
+The obtained \Tc values, extrapolated to zero field, range between 3.2 and $3.6\,$K. In Fig.\ S4 we present a normalized comparison of $H_\mathrm{c2}(\theta)$ for both the hfSC and the lfSC phases.
+The remarkable anisotropy of \Hc in the hfSC with a peak around $\theta\approx 35^\circ$ is contrasted by the monotonically decreasing \Hc of the lfSC.
+The maximum \Hc value sets a record-breaking mark for SC emerging in a heavy-fermion compound to date.
 The existence of heavy quasiparticles at fields above 40\,T means that renormalization of the effective masses by the Kondo effect is still effective above \Hm.

-\subsection{Strong suppression of the Hall effect in the vicinity of the hfsc phase}
+\subsection{Strong suppression of the Hall effect in the vicinity of the hfSC phase}